جامعة النجاح الوطنية

 • 10671210

 This course will introduce the fundamental concepts and techniques used to design and build intelligent computer systems.
 A particular focus will be on the statistical and decision-theoretic modeling paradigm.
-Students will be able to build autonomous agents that can efficiently make decisions in fully informed, partially observable and adversarial environments.
-The constructed software agents are capable of performing intelligently by either accomplishing computation, e.g., searching, or by drawing inferences by learning from data.
+Students will learn the fundamentals of building software agents which are capable of performing intelligently by either accomplishing computation, e.g., searching, or by drawing inferences by learning from data.
 Students will understand what supervised machine learning algorithms are and how they can be employed in classifying handwritten digits and photographs.
 The techniques you learn in this course apply to a wide variety of artificial intelligence problems and will serve as the foundation for further study in any application area you choose to pursue.

 3